AndreiLavrov/employeesManagmentSystem/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contain "client" and "server" sides.
+Client side was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to start the app
+Firstly you should go to "client" folder of project directory and run there:
+### `npm start`
+then in new terminal you would need to go to the "server" folder of project directory and run there:
+### `npm run dev`
+for starting server.

 ## Available Scripts

-In the project directory, you can run:
+In the "client" folder of project directory, you can run:

 ### `npm start`